SecureCloud-biz/fs-array/readme.md

 # File System Array

-**Blocking** filesystem with very simple API specifically designed to be usable with arrays easily.
+**Blocking** filesystem with very simple API specifically designed to be usable with arrays.
 Features:

 - Return absolute paths where possible.
 - Defaults to `'utf-8'` so no need to specify it.
 Won't return Buffers.